Dissipative ground-state preparation of a quantum spin chain on a trapped-ion quantum computer: Quantum Experiments

 \subsection{Jump operator and filter function}

-The choice of the jump operator plays a crucial role in determining the convergence behavior of the dissipative dynamics toward the steady state~\cite{zhan2025rapidquantumgroundstate}.
-For simplicity of implementation, we follow Ref.~\cite{Ding2024} and choose the jump operator to be $\hat{A}=\hat{Z}_0$, i.e., the Pauli-$Z$ operator acting on the first qubit of the spin chain.
-With this choice, the interaction term between the ancilla and the system, ${\rm e}^{-{\rm i}\frac{\sqrt{\tau}}{2} \Delta_s |f(s_l)| \hat{X}_a \otimes \hat{A}}$ in Eq.~\eqref{eq:Usl}, can be implemented straightforwardly using elementary quantum gates.
+The choice of the jump operator plays a crucial role in determining the convergence behavior of the dissipative dynamics toward the steady state.
+For certain spin and fermionic systems, it has been shown that bulk dissipation, in which the jump operators act on all system sites, drives the system to the ground state with a convergence time that scales logarithmically with the system size~\cite{zhan2025rapidquantumgroundstate}.
+Importantly, when $\hat{A}$ is a product of $n_A$ Pauli operators acting on the system qubits, the unitary ${\rm e}^{-{\rm i}\frac{\sqrt{\tau}}{2} \Delta_s |f(s_l)| \hat{X}_{\rm a} \otimes \hat{A}}$ in Eq.~\eqref{eq:Usl} can be implemented using $2n_A$ CNOT gates along with appropriate single-qubit gates; this construction is referred to as a Pauli gadget~\cite{Cowtan2020}.
+Here, for simplicity of implementation, we follow Ref.~\cite{Ding2024} and choose the jump operator to be $\hat{A}=\hat{Z}_0$, i.e., $n_A=1$ with the Pauli-$Z$ operator acting on the first qubit of the spin chain.
+With this choice, the interaction term between the ancilla and the system, ${\rm e}^{-{\rm i}\frac{\sqrt{\tau}}{2} \Delta_s |f(s_l)| \hat{X}_{\rm a} \otimes \hat{A}}$, can be implemented straightforwardly using elementary quantum gates.

 As a filter function $\tilde{f}(\omega)$, we employ

 where $n_{\rm F}(x)=1/({\rm e}^{x}+1)$ is the Fermi-Dirac distribution function, and $a$, $b$, and $\beta$ are free parameters.
 Throughout this work, we assume $a<b<0$ and $\beta>0$.
 To ensure that the dissipative dynamics generated by the jump operator $\hat{K}$ prepares the ground state of the Hamiltonian, the filter function must have support only on the negative-frequency side [see Eq.~(\ref{eq:fwcond})], so that $\hat{K}$ suppresses transitions to higher-energy states.
 In the limit $\beta \to \infty$, the function in Eq.~(\ref{eq:filter}) approaches an ideal rectangular window and exactly satisfies Eq.~(\ref{eq:fwcond}).
 For finite $\beta$, however, the edges of the window are rounded: $\tilde{f}(\omega) \approx1$ for $a+\frac{1}{\beta} \lesssim \omega \lesssim b - \frac{1}{\beta}$ and $\tilde{f}(\omega) \approx 0$ for $\omega \lesssim a-\frac{1}{\beta}$ or $b + \frac{1}{\beta} \lesssim \omega$.
 We refer to this $O(1/\beta)$ rounding relative to the rectangular window as the genuine broadening of the filter function.